The ARPANS Act and the PGPA Act are the foundation of ARPANSA’s governance practices.

 The Radiation Safety Committee

 The Radiation Safety Committee monitors, reviews and improves radiation safety practices within ARPANSA.
-It is chaired by the Radiation Safety Officer and comprises of Radiation Protection Advisors from across the agency.
-It works closely with the WHS Advisor, Quality Manager and the WHS Committee.
-The Radiation Safety Committee met five times in 2018–19.
-Key activities for the Radiation Safety Committee included a comprehensive review of ARPANSA’s radiation safety management system and oversight of the installation and commissioning of ARPANSA’s new linear accelerator (see: Case study 2: ARPANSA's new linear accelerator.)
+It is chaired by the Radiation Safety Officer and is comprised of Radiation Protection Advisors from across the agency.
+It works closely with the WHS Advisor, the Quality Manager and the WHS Committee.
+The Radiation Safety Committee met five times in 2019–2020.
+Key activities for the Radiation Safety Committee included providing input to the revised Radiation Safety Management Manual and supporting documents, including the review, update and endorsement of a number of supporting documents within the manual.

 Agency Security Group